LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

-Critical depth is a function of the flow rate and pipe diameter
+Critical depth in circular pipe (culvert) is a function of the flow rate and pipe diameter

 Register to enable "Calculate" button.